SQL query editor

 - Right click the schema table of your choice and select Export to Gloop Model.

-- In the dialog that appears, you must specify the location and name of your model.
+- In the dialog that appears, specify the location and name of your model.

 The Location and Name fields are pre-populated by default,